nuxt-modules/ngrok/README.md

 npx nuxi module add ngrok
 ```

 That's it!
-You can now use `Nuxt NGROK` in your Nuxt app ✨
+You can now use `ngrok` in your Nuxt app ✨

 ## Usage